 - If you don’t want to restore all the mailboxes, then select the specific mailboxes and click Next.

 - Use smart filtering option to filter recovered mailboxes based on item type, date range, exclude folders, etc. and click Next.

 - You can map the mailboxes on the Mapping Wizard, and then click Next once the mapping is done.

 - It will take some time to restore the recovered mailboxes.
 Once the process is complete, a notification will appear on the screen confirming the same.
 Now, click OK to confirm, and then click Finish to end the process.

 Recovery of Exchange Server emails is not limited to proper recovery, but the emails should be accessible at the correct place where they were saved.
 Also, the recovery should be in the least time so that the business’s impact is minimum.
-Taking all the aspects of healing into consideration, you should use Kernel for Exchange Server Recovery software.
+Taking all the aspects of healing into consideration, you should use Exchange Server Recovery software.
 The software gives you the guarantee of full recovery and placement in a live Exchange Server.